 I offer a package of 6 writing coaching sessions at a rate of $60/session (45 min; and 4000 words/session) for previously unpublished authors only.
 As soon as you get your first semi-professional publication, I give you CAD $100!
 It’s the best value for writing coaching, and it gives you an additional incentive to get your work published.

-Note: I have no space for clients currently; the next opening will be in March 2020; let me know if you would like to reserve space in advance.
+Note: I have no space for clients currently; the next opening will probably be in May 2020; let me know if you would like to be added to the wait-list, and I’ll notify you when a spot becomes available.

 Speculative Short Fiction Bootcamp/Workshop-Series: